robotology-legacy/codyco-modules/README.md

 You can follow the instructions on: http://wiki.icub.org/wiki/ICub_Software_Installation .
 You should install at least Yarp version 2.3.22 and iCub version 1.1.13 .

+**The repository is being migrated to yarp version 2.4 (current yarp master branch).**

+*Modules _comStepper_ and _wholeBodyDynamicsTree_ are already migrated to version 2.4, so it is necessary to install yarp from the repository to build them.*

 ###Eigen
 You can follow the instructions on: http://eigen.tuxfamily.org .
 For example, on OS X you can simply use brew to install Eigen: